-From twinkling lights to timeless traditions, here are eight ways you can light up your holidays with warmth and wonder this year in Asheville:
+From twinkling lights to timeless traditions, here are eight merry ways to fill your holidays with warmth, wonder, and a little Asheville magic this year:

 1. Kick Off the Season in Downtown Asheville

-Another downtown icon, the Grove Arcade, transforms into its own holiday winter wonderland throughout the season.
+The Grove Arcade, transforms into its own holiday winter wonderland throughout the season.
 This shopping and dining hub features a gorgeous giant lighted tree outside and lights strewn in the trees lining the sidewalk.
-Inside, string lights and decorated trees complement the stunning architectural details, leading the eye to the ceiling of skylights.
+Inside, string lights and decorated trees complement the stunning architectural details, leading the eye to the ceiling hof skylights.
 A stroll through this gem feels like a step into a holiday fairytale, with seasonal displays leading your gaze up to the magnificent skylights.
-In addition to bright lights and magnificent décor, The Grove Arcade will be offering gallery space to River Arts District businesses and artists displaced by Hurricane Helene, like Marquee and WEDGE Studios, so they can participate in the holiday season.

-Grove Arcade's Holiday Tree Lighting Block Party will be held on Saturday, November 30, from 4 to 9 p.m. on Page Avenue.
-Join this free, family-friendly celebration featuring live jazz, Asheville Ballet performances, street entertainment, and an outdoor holiday market.
+Grove Arcade's Holiday Tree Lighting Block Party (Nov.
+29, 2025, from 5 p.m. to 9 p.m.) is a free, family-friendly celebration featuring live jazz, Asheville Ballet performances, street entertainment, and an outdoor holiday market.

 2. Stroll Through a Winter Light Show

-As night falls, the North Carolina Arboretum's 434 acres will once again glow with the magic of Winter Lights, a beloved annual tradition running from November 15 to December 31, 2024.
-This year, the event offers more than just a stunning display of thousands of lights—it also serves as a tribute to the resilience and spirit of our community.
+As night falls, the North Carolina Arboretum's 434 acres will once again glow with the magic of Winter Lights, a beloved annual tradition running from November 15 to January 4, 2025.
+New this year, "Trolls: A Field Study" by Danish recycling artist Thomas Dambo makes its U.S. debut, brings his larger-than-life to the illuminated trails — a playful reminder of nature’s spirit and storytelling.

 3. Step Into Biltmore’s Holiday Splendor

-See Biltmore in a different, opulent light with its annual Christmas at Biltmore event (November 2, 2024-January 5, 2025).
+See Biltmore in a different, opulent light with its annual Christmas at Biltmore event (November 1, 2025-January 4, 2026).
 Biltmore staff deck the halls, lawn, and select estate locales with candlelight, firelight, and holiday lights.
 Guests can choose between touring festive décor with a daytime visit, or an elegant evening with live holiday music and historic rooms glowing in the soft light of fireplaces with a Candlelight visit.
 Nighttime passes include daytime admission (either same or next day) to Antler Hill Village & Winery, shops, grounds, and gardens.

 4. See Gingerbread Creations Around Town